rbei-etas/busmaster/Readme.txt

 7. BUSMASTER Uses the following opensource code taken from Codeproject and its license can be found at http://www.codeproject.com/info/cpol10.aspx
 	7.1.
 Dm Graph  		: The Complete source code can be downloaded from http://www.codeproject.com/KB/miscctrl/ntgraph_activex.aspx
-	7.2.
-Colourpicker	: The Complete source code can be downloaded from http://www.codeproject.com/KB/miscctrl/colour_picker.aspx
-	7.3.
-Colourpopup	: The Complete source code can be downloaded from http://www.codeproject.com/KB/miscctrl/colour_picker.aspx 7.4.
-Memdc			: The Complete source code can be downloaded from http://www.codeproject.com/KB/GDI/flickerfree.aspx?msg=1737391